Bjoern-Jentschke/Bjoern-Jentschke/README.md

 # Hi, I am Björn, welcome to my Page👋🏃
-## Soon: Software Engineer (in learning progress📚)

-:fire:I am currently starting to learn the basics of software engineering in a Web Development Bootcamp.
-In order to reach this goal I am partnering with @neuefische 🐟

 <div align="center">
 <img src="https://github.com/Bjoern-Jentschke/Bjoern-Jentschke/assets/155737121/1712c616-3a87-433b-bc1b-1a6a2cee3d03" height="auto" width="25%">
 </div>

+## Soon: Software Engineer (in learning progress📚)
+:fire:After being a teacher in business administration and economics as well as working as a consultant, I decided to give my career a new direction into tech.
+To reach this goal I am participating in a Web Development Bootcamp with [Neue Fische GmbH](https://www.neuefische.de/)🐟.

+## What I am Currently Learning:
+- Git/GitHub
+- HTML&CSS
+- JavaScript
+- React
+- Node.js/MongoDB

-⚡When I am not coding you will find me doing the following things:
+## ⚡When I am not coding I am always up for the following activities:

   - 🏃running
   - 🏄surfing